alex/what-happens-when/README.rst

 * Rendering - Construct DOM Tree → Render Tree → Layout of Render Tree →
   Painting the render tree

+Here's how it works:
+Tokenization: The browser first breaks down the HTML text into smaller pieces called tokens.
+These tokens can be elements like <div>, attributes like class="header", or even just plain text.
+Building the DOM Tree: Once the tokens are identified, the browser constructs a hierarchical tree structure called the Document Object Model (DOM).
+Each element in the HTML becomes a node in the tree, with child nodes for nested elements and attributes.
+This tree structure represents the relationships and hierarchy of all the elements on the page.
+Content Rendering: With the DOM tree in place, the browser starts interpreting the content of each element.
+It parses text, applies styles defined in CSS, and builds the visual representation of the page.
+This includes everything from displaying the text itself to handling images, videos, and other multimedia elements.
+Event Handling: The browser also parses JavaScript code embedded in the HTML, if present.
+This code can then interact with the DOM tree, respond to user actions, and add dynamic behavior to the page.

 Browser
 -------